Exiv2/exiv2/README.md

 #### MinGW and Regex

-The exiv2 command line program provides an option **`--grep`** to filter output.
+The exiv2 command-line program provides an option **`--grep`** to filter output.
 The implementation requires the header file **`<regex.h>`** and supporting library to be available during the build.
 When not available, the option **`--grep`** degrades to a substring match.
 Because there are several versions of **`<regex.h>`** available on the MinGW platform, detection of regex is always disabled on this platform and uses substring match.
 The following command reveals if regex is included in your build:

 ```bash
 $ exiv2 -vVg regex